matthewhand/gpt-terminal-plus/src/README.md

 │ ├── handlers/ # Handlers encapsulate the logic for server operations.
 │ │ ├── ServerHandler.ts # Abstract base class providing a template for server handlers.
 │ │ ├── SshServerHandler.ts # Handles SSH-based server interactions.
-│ │ ├── SsmServerModule.ts # Manages interactions with servers via AWS SSM.
+│ │ ├── SsmServerHandler.ts # Manages interactions with servers via AWS SSM.
 │ │ ├── LocalServerHandler.ts # Implementation for operations on the local server.
 │ │ └── ... # Additional handlers as necessary for other server types or operations.
 │ │